seanf316/P3-Reclaim-The-Light/README.md

 User Story: As a user, I want to have a straightforward way to read the game instructions from within.
 `

-The About section provide the user with details of what the game is and the instructions for the game.
-There is also a section that provides information on each Guardian class Warrior, Assassin or Mage.
-This will give the user a better idea on what class they would like to pick for the game.
+The About section provides the user with details of what the game is and the instructions for the game.
+There is also a section that provides information on each Guardian class Warrior, Assassin, or Mage.
+This will give the user a better idea of what class they would like to pick for the game.
 ![About](/docs/screenshots/about.webp)

 ### **Start**

-When the user selects Start they will be brought to a screen with some bright ascii text welcoming them to the game.
+When the user selects Start they will be brought to a screen with some bright Ascii text welcoming them to the game.
 They will then be prompted to enter a name for their Guardian which consists of only letters and numbers.
-The user upon completing that stage will be prompted to select 1 of the 3 possible classes provided Warrior, Assassin or Mage.
+The user upon completing that stage will be prompted to select 1 of the 3 possible classes provided Warrior, Assassin, or Mage.
 After the user completes that step they will see the text - "Generating Guardian"
 ![Start](/docs/screenshots/setup.webp)

 ### **Stats**

-When the user has completed the Start setup they will be provided with a screen that displays some wepaon related ascii art along with their Guardian stats.
-The stats consist of 6 values (Attack, Defense, Health, Luck, Magic and Range) followed by the users name.
+When the user has completed the Start setup they will be provided with a screen that displays some weapon-related ASCII art along with their Guardian stats.
+The stats consist of 6 values (Attack, Defense, Health, Luck, Magic, and Range) followed by the user's name.
 The stats are all generated using the gen_char() function that calls on the Guardian class.
-The stats change based off the class chosen by the the user i.e. If they choose Mage the Magic stat will be higher compared to the other classes.
-The only stat that doesnt have a set value is the Luck stat which is generated within the gen_char() function and is setup to be a random value i.e. luck = random.randint(4, 6)
+The stats change based on the class chosen by the user i.e. If they choose Mage the Magic stat will be higher compared to the other classes.
+The only stat that doesn't have a set value is the Luck stat which is generated within the gen_char() function and is set up to be a random value i.e. luck = random.randint(4, 6)
 ![Stats](/docs/screenshots/stats.webp)

 ### **Adventure Story**